A Comprehensive Guide to Air Filters:

 How Do I Size a Filter?

 Many people who are looking to change out their old filters struggle with deciding which size to buy.
 The easiest way to find the size of a furnace or air filter is to look for the size that is printed on the filter currently in use.
 The sizes on the filters are typically located on the outside edges and are written in nominal dimensions.
-Nominal dimensions are the rounded actual dimensions of the filter and they can give you more leeway in fitting them into the vent itself.
+Nominal dimensions are the rounded actual dimensions of the filter.
+The filter might also have the exact dimension listed as well.
+Use the exact size when ordering your filters or look for a part number or product code to order the right ones.
 Can’t find the nominal dimensions on the filter?
 No problem: simply measure the filter’s width, depth, and length yourself using a tape measure or ruler.
-After recording the size, round each dimension up to the nearest inch (i.e. 14.67” = 15”).
-The rounded up measurements will now serve as your nominal dimensions.
-Don’t worry about your filter being too large, almost all filters are undercut slightly.
+Now you have the exact size of the filter and this is very important and should be used to find the right filter for your system.
+Look for a part number or product code on the side of your old filter as well.
+This part number is the best way to find and purchase your new filter because the part number or product code will be the exact size and Merv rating you have been using for your system.
+You can then search for the right filter on our site by putting in the part number, example: M8-1056, x6670, FC100A1037, A313 in the search bar in the top right hand corner on our front page of our website.

 How Do I Choose a Filter?